joseotaviorf/oh-my-pi/bietlejuice/dags/dw_call/dw_call.md

 - `fact_call_tasks`
 - `fact_ivr_paths`

-### Responsible Data Team
+### Responsible Data Engineering Team

-​
-For any questions or concerns about this DAG, please contact the Data Engineering or Data Analytics team responsible listed in the [DAG owners](https://www.notion.so/productquintoandar/DAG-Owners-01810df413074722b014ac1cf033b7bd).
+For any questions or concerns about this DAG, please contact its owner.

 </details>